-- · New sports and community centres for Prebbleton and Hororata - · A new community centre, library and medical centre in Leeston - · A new full sized artificial hockey turf at Foster Park - Provision of additional car parking and a youth space at Foster Park - · Development of Town Centre and high amenity / civic greenspace in Rolleston - Development of 30ha as part of the staged development of a district park to service demand for sport, recreation and conservation - · Development of 22ha of new recreation and sports area in Prebbleton (Birches Road). - · Developing additional sports park areas at Lincoln, West Melton, Kirwee, Leeston, and Southbridge - New or extended public toilets at Leeston, Osborne Park, Sheffield, West Melton and Lincoln Liffey as well as new toilets to service Lincoln township and Rhodes Park. - · Installing effluent dump stations across the district in response to tourism and visitor needs - Providing 20 hectares of additional neighbourhood and passive reserves in townships - Developing 25 new or upgraded playgrounds over the ten year period - · Developing additional space at Ellesmere Cemetery and extending the road networks in cemeteries
+- New sports and community centres for Prebbleton, Darfield, Rolleston South - A new community centre, library in Leeston Whatu Rau - Repurposing and upgrading of the Rolleston Community Centre (noting this project is part renewal) - A new pod constructed at Rolleston SDC Headquarters - Seismic upgrade of Kirwee Pavilion (part renewal). - Completion of the Town Centre and high amenity / civic greenspace in Rolleston - Development of 30ha as part of the staged development of a district park to service demand for sport, recreation and conservation - Completion of Foster Park development (youth park and garden area) - Developing additional sports park areas at Lincoln, West Melton, Kirwee, Leeston, Prebbleton (Kakaha Park), Broadfield, Darfield, Weedons and Southbridge - · Purchase of land for active recreation and biodiversity enhancement - Purchase of land to extend West Melton Domain - New and upgraded sports park lighting - Hororata Reserve redevelopment. - Contribution to a new changeroom facility at West Melton Domain - New public toilets to service Prebbleton and Rolleston township - Continuing installation of effluent dump stations across the district in response to tourism and visitor needs and associated high level tank alarm installation. - Providing 25 hectares of additional neighbourhood and passive reserves in townships - Developing 25 new or upgraded playgrounds over the ten-year period - Provision of toilets at high use cemeteries at Shands Road and Springston Cemeteries - Provision of toilets at Springston and Coalgate Reserve - Rehabilitation of Cemetery Pit